SoccerNet/sn-reid/ChallengeRules.md

  - **June 6:** Deadline for submitting the report.
  - **June TBD:** A full-day workshop at CVPR 2022.

+## Contact

-For any further doubt or concern, please raise an issue in that repository, or contact us directly on [Discord](https://discord.gg/SM8uHj9mkP).
+For any further doubt or concern, please raise a GitHub issue in this repository, or contact us directly on [Discord](https://discord.gg/SM8uHj9mkP).